-- 3.9.1 (a) Where a teacher disagrees with the deferral of their salary increment the teacher may, within fourteen (14) working days of being notified of the deferral, seek a review. - (b) The employee may be represented during the process. - (c) A reviewer shall be a person nominated by the board of trusteesschool board and acceptable to the employee.
+- 3.9.1 (a) Where a teacher disagrees with the deferral of their salary increment the teacher may, within fourteen (14) working days of being notified of the deferral, seek a review. - (b) The employee may be represented during the process. - (c) A reviewer shall be a person nominated by the school board and acceptable to the employee.
 The reviewer may be another staff member but should not be someone connected with the original decision to defer progression.
-In the event that agreement cannot be reached on a reviewer within a reasonable time the board of trusteesschool board shall determine who the reviewer will be. - (d) The reviewer will give the employee and the principal fair opportunity to make representations. - (e) The reviewer shall make recommendations to the board of trusteesschool board within thirty (30) days of receiving the employee's application for review. - (f) The board of trusteesschool board shall make a final decision within fourteen (14) days of receiving the recommendation. - (g) Where requested, the employee shall have access to the information about him/herselfthemself provided to the board of trusteesschool board by the reviewer. - (h) Nothing in this clause prevents the employee from taking a personal grievance in accordance with Part Eight of this agreement. - Note: In cases of very small schools it may be necessary to develop a reciprocal arrangement with a neighbouring school.
+In the event that agreement cannot be reached on a reviewer within a reasonable time the school board shall determine who the reviewer will be. - (d) The reviewer will give the employee and the principal fair opportunity to make representations. - (e) The reviewer shall make recommendations to the school board within thirty (30) days of receiving the employee's application for review. - (f) The school board shall make a final decision within fourteen (14) days of receiving the recommendation. - (g) Where requested, the employee shall have access to the information about themself provided to the school board by the reviewer. - (h) Nothing in this clause prevents the employee from taking a personal grievance in accordance with Part Eight of this agreement. - Note: In cases of very small schools it may be necessary to develop a reciprocal arrangement with a neighbouring school.